-Born into a culture of artists, in New York, art was the fabric of her family.
-She studied business and marketing in NY.
-After a successful career in marketing and graphic design, she rekindled her passion for art and returned to her painting roots.
-This reunion brought new direction for her life’s work and next chapter.
-Today her focus is creating soothing renderings to heighten awareness of natural surroundings and invoke relaxation.
+Born into a culture of New York artists, art was the fabric of her family.
+Today, her focus is creating soothing renderings and heighten awareness of natural surroundings and relaxation.

-Her highly regarded Natural Elements Series introduces a blend of realistic and abstract views of nature and movement.
-In addition, many of her exhibitions feature unique abstractions as a portrayal of well balanced texture and refinement.
+Her highly regarded works introduce a blend of realistic and abstract views of nature and movement.
+In addition, many of her exhibitions feature a distinctive collection of texture and refinement.

 Style and color spectrums are spontaneous and reflect passion for the freedom of creative response.
 With a flair for the usage of fluid color and movement, "I never know which direction the painting will take until it begins to take form and assume personality".
 Within each work, the intent is to engage emotion, curiosity and perspective.

 "I’m grateful my imagination has always been my compass."